inbravo/travel/october-2017/dhanaulti.md

 ![](https://github.com/inbravo/travel/blob/master/october-2017/images/t/IMG_20171014_124810.jpg)

 ##  1:30 PM Chamba
-*	Arrived in Chamba, the lengthy drive has left me hungry
+*	Arrived in Chamba, the long drive has left me hungry
-* 	My eyes are in search of an eatory, which can serve me, something to give me enough energy for another six hours, untill the dinner.
+* 	My eyes are in search of an eatory, which can serve me enough to survive another six hours
 * 	On the main square of town, found a Janta hotel, typical dhaba style
 * 	Parked my stallion at the front, the staff is curious.
 I jumped on a vacant bench and ordered the lentils (mix daal) and bread (roti)
-* 	Scrounged enough but limited to avoid any fatigue
+* 	Scrounged good enough but limited to avoid any fatigue

 ![](https://github.com/inbravo/travel/blob/master/october-2017/images/t/IMG_20171014_132354.jpg)
 ![](https://github.com/inbravo/travel/blob/master/october-2017/images/t/IMG_20171014_134921.jpg)